R1 gauge – Remote crackmeter

 Corner mounting

-With the articulated bracket supplied, the wireless crackmeter can easily be fixed at an angle without the need for additional accessories.
+With the supplied articulated bracket, the wireless crackmeter can easily be fixed at an angle without additional accessories.

 Remote crackmeter at an angle